Nathan Ferguson (footballer, born 2000): Crystal Palace

 Ferguson joined Crystal Palace on 21 July 2020 on a three-year deal.

 Having joined Palace in July, Ferguson suffered from a serious knee injury which required him to have an MRI scan.
 This was followed by a minor thigh injury in December of that year.

 After a lengthy delay due to injury, Ferguson made his debut on 26 December 2021 in a 3-0 defeat to Tottenham Hotspur coming on as an 82nd-minute substitute for Tyrick Mitchell.
 He also made the bench for the games against Norwich City on 28 December 2021 and Brighton & Hove Albion on 14 January 2022.
-Due to more injuries he wouldn't play for the first team in a competitive game after the Tottenham game.
+Due to more injuries he wouldn't play for the first team in a competitive game after the Tottenham game, making it his only ever appearance for Crystal Palace.

-After only making appearances with the Crystal Palace U23 team and failing to make the first team due to continuous injuries, the club announced that Ferguson would be leaving when his contract expired in June 2024.
+After only making appearances with the Crystal Palace U23 team and failing to make the first team due to continuous injuries, the club announced that Ferguson would be leaving when his contract expired on 30 June 2024.

 Portsmouth

-Ferguson was on trial at Portsmouth and had featured in pre-season friendlies against Woking FC, Farnborough FC, Reading FC and Havant & Waterlooville but did not earn a contract and left the club.
+In August 2025, Ferguson was on trial at Portsmouth and had featured in pre-season friendlies against Woking FC, Farnborough FC, Reading FC and Havant & Waterlooville but did not earn a contract and eventually left the club.